A few words to summarize our stay in Bosnia and Herzegovina: Magical, intense, unexpected!

 - Trebinje, without a car a little complicated, but it was convenient to leave on the Montenegro

-We went to Bosnia to get back our money from our time spent in "expensive" Croatia, we could indeed recover some money!
-We spent 96 EUR per day on average for 10 days there.
-The accommodation was inexpensive, about 30 EUR per night for quality accommodations.
-So we were able to save 14 EUR per day (vs Croatia), without any limit on what we wanted to do!
-To summarize, our initial budget we planned to spend was 2200 EUR for 20 days in Croatia, and we spent 2254 EUR for 12 days in Croatia and 10 days in Bosnia and Herzegovina.
+We went to Bosnia to bail out the crates after our passage in the very dear Croatia, we could indeed recover some money!
+We spent 96 EUR per day on average for 10 days on site.
+The accommodation was inexpensive, about 30 EUR per night for quality accommodation.
+So we were able to save 14 EUR per day (vs Croatia), without depriving us of anything!
+In the end on our initial schedule we planned to spend 2200 EUR for 20 days in Croatia, and we spent 2254 EUR for 12 days in Croatia and 10 days in Bosnia and Herzegovina.

 Again the heat, a lot of heat, nothing extraordinary beer, but very refreshing.